ThinkDataEd/curriculum/docs/unit2/lab2b.md

 ###**Just the beginning**
 * Means, medians,and MAD are just a few examples of *numerical summaries*.

-* In this lab, we will learn earn how to calculate and interpret additional summaries of distributions such as: minimums, maximums, ranges, quartiles and IQRs.
+* In this lab, we will learn how to calculate and interpret additional summaries of distributions such as: minimums, maximums, ranges, quartiles and IQRs.

     – We'll also learn how to write our first custom function!